 Vienna – Shades Tours

-Shades Tours in Vienna, founded in 2015, offers two hour tours led by a homeless person who educates participants on what challenges homeless face, about the everyday life of a homeless and what solutions the city offers.
+Shades Tours in Vienna, founded in 2015, offers two-hour tours led by a homeless person who educates participants on what challenges the homeless face, about the everyday life of a homeless and what solutions the city offers.

 Our Vienna Spotter Julia Heiligenbrunner had the opportunity to be at one of their tours – she gave us the original inspiration for this article with what she had to say about her experience: